soda480/single-line/README.md

 ## Usage

-Using the `SingleLine` context manager all calls to its `print` method will print the message to the same line.
-A common use case will be to use it in conjuction with a for loop as follows.
+Using the `SingleLine` context manager all calls to its `write` method will print the message to the same line.
+A common use case is to use it in conjuction with a for loop.

 ```Python
 from time import sleep